View Source AWS.ECS (aws-elixir v1.0.9)

 You can allow Amazon ECS to place tasks for you, or you can customize how Amazon ECS places tasks using placement constraints and placement strategies.
 For more information, see Scheduling Tasks in the Amazon Elastic Container Service Developer Guide.

-to use your own scheduler or place tasks
+Alternatively, you can use StartTask to use your own scheduler or place

-on specific container instances.
+tasks manually on specific container instances.

 You can attach Amazon EBS volumes to Amazon ECS tasks by configuring the volume when creating or updating a service.
-For more infomation, see Amazon EBS volumes in the Amazon Elastic Container Service Developer Guide.
+For more information, see Amazon EBS volumes in the Amazon Elastic Container Service Developer Guide.

 The Amazon ECS API follows an eventual consistency model.
 This is because of the distributed nature of the system supporting the API.
 This means that the result of an API command you run that affects your Amazon ECS resources might not be immediately visible to all subsequent commands you run.
 Keep this in mind when you carry out an API command that immediately follows a previous API command.